Goldman Sachs Group Analysts Give STMicroelectronics (EPA:STM) a €18.00 Price Target

-Goldman Sachs Group set a €18.00 ($20.93) target price on STMicroelectronics (EPA:STM) in a research note released on Thursday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the semiconductor producer’s stock.
+STMicroelectronics (EPA:STM) has been assigned a €18.00 ($20.93) target price by analysts at Goldman Sachs Group in a report released on Thursday, Borsen Zeitung reports.
+The firm presently has a “sell” rating on the semiconductor producer’s stock.

 STMicroelectronics N.V., together with its subsidiaries, develops, manufactures, and markets semiconductor products worldwide.
 It operates through Automotive and Discrete Group; Analog, MEMS and Sensors Group; and Microcontrollers and Digital ICs Group segments.
 The company offers a range of products, including discrete and standard commodity components, application-specific integrated circuits, full-custom and semi-custom devices, and application-specific standard products for analog, digital, and mixed-signal applications, as well as silicon chips and smartcards.